Technigo/project-happy-thoughts-api/README.md

 NOTE: The UI is based on Technigo's own design.
 The assignment was to reproduce the wireframe as closely as possible.

-## Features
+# Features

 - `ThoughtSchema` with the following properties: message (thought), name, hearts (likes), createdAt
 - Input validation with error handling
 - Optional user name input
 - Tested through MongoDB Compass and Postman
 - Deployed via Heroku and MongoDB Atlas

-- Endpoints and requests:
+# Endpoints and requests

 - `/` (default) -> GET
 - `/thoughts`